 Hive Mind: Our Partnerships for Pollinators

-Whole Foods Market has a long history of holistic thinking about food and where it comes from.
+Whole Foods Market has a history of holistic thinking about food.
 In fact, caring for the environment and creating win/win partnerships are two of our Core Values, and we’ve been supporting organic farmers since 1980.
 In our efforts to support honey bees, we’re fortunate to have lots of help.

-This nonprofit organization protects wildlife through the conservation of invertebrates and their habitat.
+Our nonprofit partner, The Xerces Society, protects wildlife through the conservation of invertebrates and their habitat.
 The Society advocates on behalf of bees and other pollinators by publishing research, lobbying lawmakers and educating land stewards to restore the landscape for the benefit of pollinators.

-Bee a gardener.
-Plant bee-friendly fruits and flowers to provide forage for honey bees.
+Mix it up.
+Plant bee-friendly flowers with different colors, shapes and bloom times.
 Visit our Floral Department or Garden Center for high-quality seeds and plants suited to your local climate.
 Ask for a bee-friendly list!